How to Save $100K in Your Inspection Fixture Clamping

 In this process, the part is mounted, measured, and unmounted several times using the universal pneumatic device.
 The data processing steps involved in this method are the removal of gravity, the addition of gravity in the mounting position, and then virtual clamping.
 Deviations and variations at the holding clamping points are zero.
 The variation of surface measurement is low (less than 50 microns) compared to corresponding mechanical fixtures, which vary.
 A part with mechanical fixturing with physical clamping compared with a universal pneumatic device with virtual clamping yields identical results within the scattering of mechanical processes.
 It must be uniform material meaning it can't be various multi-layered welded materials.
 Currently, the software feature only supports single parts smaller than two meters.

 The software feature provides the ability to cut costs dramatically, saving space and time spent reloading and unloading fixturing by performing everything inside the software.
-If you're interested in gaining the benefits of this software feature for your process, contact a Capture 3D team member today, and schedule a demo with an expert who can give you more information about this revolutionary feature.
+If you're interested in gaining the benefits of this software feature for your process, contact a Capture 3D team member today, and schedule a demo with a 3D scanning expert who can give you more information about this revolutionary feature.